EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 In this case, there are three region tags attached to bytes 0-1000, and three more to bytes 1000-1042. (the ``ElapsedTimeTag`` and ``QueueingTimeTag`` contains the elapsed and queieing times, the ``FlowTag`` contains the flow name).
 The first three tags are added by the measurement module under the ``udp`` module in the hosts.
 The packet is just the data payload (1000B) at this point, without UDP, IP and Ethernet encapsulation (42B headers total).
 The last three region tags are added in switch1, when the packet already has those headers.
 Consequently, the second flow tag only contains the switch1 flow, because that part of the packet didn't exist when the client added its flowtag/at the client's measurement module.

+**TODO** a szoveg legyen jo, a kep rossz, es csak a kepet kell kicserelni

 .. **TODO** why 1000-1042? shouldnt it be on the front? github issue #716; note: most nem mukodik de a magyarazat helytallo

 .. note:: From the image above, it appears that the headers are added to the end of the packet, instead of the beginning.
 This is a bug yet to be fixed, but the above explanation is correct.